"Liberation Day"

 by the bullet?

-restaurant, he mentions he also has a line of footwear called
+During the news interview with Elias, he mentions he also has a line of footwear called

 Space Busters, "the foot gear for galactic heroes."
 And he says